glblackburn/react2shell-server/docs/TEST_FIX_PLAN.md

 3. **Analyze completely** - Understand root cause before fixing
 4. **Test after each fix** - Verify fix works before moving on
 5. **Document everything** - Save all output, analysis, fixes
+6. **Commit only confirmed fixes** - Only commit when fix is confirmed (exit code 0).
+Do NOT commit attempts that haven't been verified to fix the issue.

 ---